-Do not put any products on your skin (such as deodorant, lotion, make-up, cologne/perfume).

-Put on clean pyjamas (bedclothes) and sleep in clean bed sheets.

-☐ Do not eat any food after midnight (12:00 a.m.).
+- Do not put any products on your skin (such as deodorant, lotion, make-up, cologne/perfume). - Put on clean pyjamas (bedclothes) and sleep in clean bed sheets. - Do not eat any food after midnight (12:00 a.m.).

-Unless instructed differently, you can drink clear fluids up until 3 hours before your surgery time.
+Unless instructed differently, you can drink clear fluids up until 2 hours before leaving for the hospital.